 This Asiago had an amazing, crumbly texture and a taste that was in your face and dominant.
 This was probably the best cheese of the night, at least during the tasting phase.
 Yum!

-Overall, this sandwich was good but not great.
-As the sous chef suggested, after we cooked the sandwich, a softer bread might have been a better choice for a double decker sandwich.
+Overall, this grilled cheese was good but not great.
+As the sous chef suggested, after we cooked the sandwich, a softer bread might have been a better choice for a double decker grilled cheese.
 This was crunchy and yummy, but just slightly difficult to bite into/eat.
 It also might have overpowered the cheese.
-I will always be a fan of sourdough bread and after tonight’s sandwich, that has not changed, there just may have been a better bread to choose for this evening’s sandwich.
+I will always be a fan of sourdough bread and after tonight’s grilled cheese, that has not changed, there just may have been a better bread to choose for this evening’s double decker grilled cheese.

-Overall, this was a good grilled cheese sandwich that was definitely made better by dipping the sandwich in the tomato soup.
+Overall, this was a good double decker grilled cheese that was definitely made better by dipping the sandwich in the tomato soup.
 Some changes could be made, including the bread and maybe making it single decker, but overall it was a good night.
-I am sure that this sandwich could be made with many different combinations so let me know in the comments if you have any other cheese pairings in mind.
+I am sure that this grilled cheese could be made with many different combinations so let me know in the comments if you have any other cheese pairings in mind.

 ingredients were purchased at…